I am afraid to post this.

 Some might say I’m contributing to the demise of a relationship, but if it wasn’t me, it’d be someone else, and I like these men.
 They’re sweet, sensitive, and kind; intelligent and funny.
 It’s too bad they don’t get what they need from their women, but again, that’s not my problem.
 It’s theirs.
 And they appreciate me like other men don’t.
 They see me in a different light, like I’m aglow.
 I am not ashamed to say it makes me preen.

 I’m fairly certain that when I share my views on this topic I am judged, but before someone walks in my shoes for a minute, they have no grounds.
 Rigid boundaries and black and white thinking leads to unholy unhappiness.
-A close friend has cheated on her partner for years.
-The paternity of “their” baby is questionable, though he has no idea.
-With her, it’s cowardice that keeps her from leaving and cheating that keeps her there.
+With her, it’s fear that keeps her from leaving and cheating that keeps her there.
 I get it and I don’t judge her for it.
 It just is.

 I’m of the firm mind that no one should fiance themselves until they have gone through some level of strife and come out on the other side satisfied with its resolution, no less than a two-year engagement to be sure if I have to put a number to it.
 Because dating for a year or less and getting engaged changes the game.
 You are essentially married at that point and can you make a lifelong decision after 8 months of bliss??
 My dissolute, sad, and broken heart says resoundingly, “NO.”